Academy

 [browser]

 Get industry info in a digestible overview by putting all of your favorite blogs into searchable categories.
-You can view all categories at once, go through it individually and save articles to read later.
+You can view all categories at once, go through them individually and save articles to read later.

 [browser]